 The trust relationship is usually formalized by: (i) a written agreement executed during your lifetime (an "inter vivos" or "living" trust), which creates the trust immediately; or (ii) by your Will (a "testamentary" trust), which creates the trust only after your death.
 After the agreement is executed or the Will takes effect - and the trustee accepts office - he or she (or it, since the trustee can also be a banking institution) then controls the trust assets as a fiduciary, with important responsibilities and legal obligations to the beneficiaries of the trust.
-(Note that, for a testamentary trust, the trustee must qualify with the Surrogate and be issued letters of trusteeship.)
+(Note that, for a testamentary trust, the trustee must qualify with the Surrogate and be issued formal letters of trusteeship.)

 An extremely important decision when considering creation of any kind of trust is the identity of your trustee, who - as the name indicates - needs to be someone you trust.
-Your spouse may be a possible trustee in many situations, and where a spouse cannot or should not (perhaps for tax reasons) serve as trustee, another family member might be an appropriate choice, even if not necessarily financially savvy, since the trustee is able to employ professional help in performing his or her duties (e.g., accountants for income tax return preparation, investment advisors for asset management assistance or banks or trust companies for general administrative assistance) and can formally delegate certain functions, such as investing, to more expert parties.
+Your spouse may be a possible trustee in many situations, and where a spouse cannot or should not (perhaps for tax reasons) serve as trustee, another family member might be an appropriate choice.
+Your chosen trustee need not necessarily be financially savvy, since the trustee is able to employ professional help in performing his or her duties (e.g., accountants for income tax return preparation, investment advisors for asset management assistance or banks or trust companies for general administrative assistance) and can formally delegate certain functions, such as investing, to more expert parties.

 If you do not want to use a family member or friend as trustee or are unsure about their abilities, a corporate trustee is an option - either serving alone or as co-trustee with your chosen individual or individuals.
 Although a bank or trust company is likely to have its own commission schedule, with fees potentially higher than the statutory fees permitted to individual trustees, it also provides return preparation and investment management as a matter of course and may, in certain cases, be in a better position to carry out fiduciary tasks than available family members or friends.
 If you have an existing banking relationship, you might inquire about your bank's own trustee services.
-But make sure that the trust department you choose is a good fit to carry out these important responsibilities.
+But make sure that the trust department you choose is a good fit to carry out these important responsibilities - and remains a good fit over time, since the creation of a testamentary trust may not happen until many years later, at your death.